nt255/ai-content-curation/README.md

 	* --add-exports=org.junit.platform.commons/org.junit.platform.commons.logging=ALL-UNNAMED
 6. Run `LocalApplication`.
 Server and Processor can be run separately.
 No VM arguments needed.

+# General Conventions

+- Use `final` whenever possible.
+- Restrict visibility as much as possible.
+- Use Lombok and Guice injections.
+- Append abstract classes with "Base".

 # Eclipse Common Mistakes

 - "The declared package does not match the expected package." highlighting in red.